jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Yet, the stepmother would not admit her abuse.
 She'd tell outsiders, and likely even herself, that Cinderella is loved and well cared for.
 If asked why her stepdaughter is working so hard, or absent from the ball, she'd create a justification by saying something like Cinderella is acting up and needs to be taught a lesson, or has no interest going to the party.

 ![Masked and antagonsit](/assets/problem-solving-philosophy.png)
-_Mask oppression often becomes the face we wear._
+_Masks of oppression often becomes the face we wear._

-The truth is the stepmother favoured her daughters and thus didn't want Cinderella to evolve.
+The truth is the stepmother favoured her daughters and thus didn't want Cinderella to compete with them.

 The easiest way to prevent competition is to subvert a person's natural motivation to improve themselves.
 The stepmother invalidated Cinderella's pain with a fake story that Cinderella deserved her lowly position.
 When Cinderella followed her stepmothers commands she was wearing a mask of submission to endure her pain.
 And if she had protested her abuse she'd still be acting within her stepmothers oppression instead of rising above it.

 The philosophy we speak isn't the philosophy we believe in.
 Our true beliefs are revealed by the effects our tools have in the world.
-For authority to be valid, from parents to teachers, its rules must be temporary and in the service to empower children, students, workers to evolve because technological evolution is the plot of humanity.
+For authority to be valid, from generals to teachers, its rules must be temporary and in the service to empower children, students, workers to evolve because technological evolution is the plot of humanity.

-The stepmother was corrupt.
-So, Cinderella's freedom only came true when she grabbed the tools she needed to change the world to her benefit.
+Like a bad doctor, or martial arts coach, the stepmother was corrupt.
+Cinderella's freedom only came true when she grabbed the tools she needed to change the world to her benefit.

 Another important thing to learn from stories is that once they end, the hero and villian are no longer main characters.
 We don't need to hear from Cinderella after she marries the Prince because "they lived happily ever after".
 As for the stepmother, she has no more tools to attack Cinderella with, and is thus no longer a threat worthy of attention.